fkie-cad/talk/README.md

  - /t Just test the device for accessibility.
 Don't send data.
  - /da DesiredAccess flags to open the device.
 Defaults to FILE_GENERIC_READ|FILE_GENERIC_WRITE|SYNCHRONIZE = 0x12019f
  - /sa ShareAccess flags to open the device.
 Defaults to FILE_SHARE_READ|FILE_SHARE_WRITE =  0x3
+ - /p* Printig style for output buffer
+    - /pb Print in plain bytes
+    - /pc Print in cols of Address | bytes | ascii

 **Remarks**
 If no input data (`/d`) but an input length (`/i`) is given, the buffer will be filled with As (0x41).